If you have spare time

 }

-Writing prototypes have the following advantages:
+Writing prototypes has the following advantages:

-• the compiler correctly handles the function return value
+• The compiler correctly handles the function return value.

 int main() {